Nana Konadu Agyeman Rawlings: Women's rights

-1995 US tour
+1995 U.S. Tour

-During 1995 Ghana's first lady traveled with her husband to cities, including New York, Chicago, Atlanta, Washington, D.C., Houston, Detroit, Lincoln, Pennsylvania, and Los Angeles, trying to encourage investment and trade with Ghana.
+During 1995, Ghana's first lady traveled with her husband to cities, including New York, Chicago, Atlanta, Washington, D.C., Houston, Detroit, Lincoln, Pennsylvania, and Los Angeles, trying to encourage investment and trade with Ghana.
 Her husband was the first Ghanaian president to go on a nationwide tour in the United States.

 The first lady of Ghana was in the United States for five weeks taking part in a fellows program in philanthropy and non-profit organizations at the Institute for Policy Studies at Johns Hopkins University in Baltimore, where she received a certificate after finishing the course of study, which included fundraising techniques, tax policy, and a course on community organization.
 This was in 1994.
 In 1995, both she and her husband received honorary doctorate degrees at Lincoln University in Lincoln, Pennsylvania.

 Presidential ambitions

-In 2016 she became the first woman to run for President of Ghana.
+In 2016, she became the first woman to run for President of Ghana.
 She was billed as "The Hillary Clinton" of Africa.
 She would have become the first female president of Ghana if she had won with her newly formed party in 2016.
 She won 0.16% of the votes cast.
 She submitted her nomination forms to lead her party, the National Democratic Party (NDP) in the 2020 general elections in October of the same year.

-Personal life
+Personal life and death

 Nana Konadu married Rawlings in 1977.
 They had their first child, Zanetor, in 1978.
 Rawlings was at the time an Air Force officer.
-Two other daughters and a son followed: Yaa Asantewaa, Amina and Kimathi.
+Two other daughters and a son followed: Yaa Asantewaa, Amina, and Kimathi.
 Her husband died in November 2020, when the election was less than a month away.
 She became less active in her campaign but did not withdraw her candidacy.
+She had a sister called Nana Yaa Agyeman who was the wife of journalist, political commentator and diplomat, Harruna Attah.

+Agyeman-Rawlings died at the Greater Accra Regional Hospital in Accra, on 23 October 2025, at the age of 76.
+Her family announced funeral plans for the late former first lady on Tuesday November 18, 2025.
+It was slated for Friday, November 28, 2025, at Independence Square in Accra.